 Customers: Please note that because these coins are older, they may have blemishes and/or imperfections and are not guaranteed to be in brilliant uncirculated condition.

-- 13th annual striking of an American Silver Eagle coin!
+- 14th annual production of American Silver Eagle coins!

 - Contains 1 oz of .999 pure silver.

 - Protect your investment with 40.6mm Direct Fit Air-Tite Capsules or 40.6mm Air-Tite Coin Tubes, which hold 20 coins.

 - Issued a face value of $1 (USD) by the United States government.

 - Philadelphia Mints P mint mark on proof coins.